Stable cohomology of $Aut(F_n)$ with bivariant twisted coefficients: Introduction

 \subsection{Overview of the paper}

-In Section \ref{sec:prel}, we first recall some preliminaries about representation theory of symmetric groups and Schur functors.
-The most important part of this this subsection is Lemma \ref{lemma-Schur-extension}.
-We then recall some facts about permutation modules of partitions from \cite{RW18}, which is what is later used to compute the explicit description of the stable cohomology groups in Theorem \ref{thm:A}.
+In Section \ref{sec:prel}, we first recall some preliminaries about induced representations of different symmetric groups.
+We then introduce a number of permutation modules of labeled partitions, which is what is used to compute the explicit description of the stable cohomology groups in Theorem \ref{thm:A}.
+The most important part of this subsection is Proposition \ref{prop:filtered-spectral-seq}, which describes a spectral sequence in group cohomology associated to a short exact sequence of representations.
 This section can be skipped on a first reading and referred back to when necessary.

-In Section \ref{sec:markedgraphs}, we recall the definition of a family of moduli spaces denoted $\G_n^s(X)$, where $X$ is pointed topological space.
-A point in $\G_n^s(X)$ consists of a graph homotopy equivalent to $\vee^n S^1$, embedded in $\mathbb{R}^\infty$, whose leaves are the image of a fixed embedding $\{1,\ldots,s\}\hookrightarrow\mathbb{R}^\infty$, together with a continuous map to the space $X$, mapping all of the marked points to the base point of $X$.
-Without the background space, these were defined by Galatius \cite{Galatius11} and the definition was then extended by Randal-Williams \cite{RW18} to include the space $X$.
-The space $\G_n^1$ is a classifying space for $\Aut(F_n)$ and we can note that for a graph $\Gamma\in\G_n^1$, we have $H_1(\Gamma,\Q)\cong H(n)$ and $H^1(\Gamma,\Q)\cong H(n)^*$.